atrettel/wosp/README.md

 ## Summary

 Wosp is a command-line program that performs full-text search on text documents.
 Wosp stands for *word-oriented search* and *print*.
-I created Wosp to give me more control over how I search for information locally.
+It is designed for advanced searchers.
 It works differently than line-oriented search tools like grep, so it can search for matches spanning multiple lines.
 Wosp supports an expressive query language that contains both Boolean and proximity operators.
 It also supports nested queries, trunctation, wildcard characters, and fuzzy searching.

 ## Installation